Skip to content

 Angie Marsh fishing Little Manistee River Michigan

-Little Manistee River Fishing Report: Updated 04/26/24 The stream is still flowing near a normal level and clear.
-Steelhead fishing is over for the season.
-We are starting to get good reports from customers fishing for trout.
-There are good hatches taking place. email us at (sales@perfectflystore.com) with the dates you will be fishing and we will send you a list of our fly recommendations.
+Little Manistee River Fishing Report: Updated 10/27/24 The stream is still flowing a little below a normal level and clear.
+There are good hatches taking place and we are getting good catch reports from customers.
+Let us help you get ready for steelhead. email us (sales@perfectflystore.com) with the dates you will be fishing and we will send you a list of our fly recommendations.
 Fly and Gear ordering and delivery: We can get flies to you within two to three business days from the time you place your order via Priority Mail.
 If you provide a budget for flies, we will select them to match the budget and get them to you on time for your trip.
 Please see the bottom of this column for ordering options.

 We also have custom Perfect Fly selections in 3 different price ranges for this stream that come with or without fly boxes.
 They make excellent gifts.
 Click Here To Order or Call us at 800 594 4726 or email us at sales@perfectflystore.com.